Plumsail/forms-docs/SharePoint/how-to/personal-form.rst

 Creating forms for support team
 --------------------------------------------------

 Next, we will add separate forms for the support team.
-They will be able to view all unresolved issues created by any users and edit all their properties includng Due Date, Assigned To, and Status.
+They will be able to view all unresolved issues created by any users and edit all their properties including Due Date, Assigned To, and Status.

 To create a separate form set for the support team, click on the plus button next to the default form set.